 How Often Should You Pressure Wash Your Home’s Exterior?

-• Homes in humid climates may need pressure washing every six months.
+• Homes in humid or shaded areas may need pressure washing more frequently to control algae and mildew buildup.

-• Regular observation can help spot signs that indicate a need for pressure washing.
+• Regular observation can help homeowners spot stains, grime, slippery surfaces, and other signs that cleaning is needed.

 Hiring a Professional Pressure Washing Service